 - Unfair processes, such as seeing those who do not deserve to be rewarded publicly, can cause detachment and apathy

-In many cases, the individual must look beyond the individual and understand that their environment is equally responsible for their mental state, and identifying and talking about these issues can help relieve stress.
+In many cases, the individual must look beyond the individual and understand that their environment is equally responsible for their mental state.
+Identifying and talking about these issues can help relieve stress.

 Strategies to protect yourself from burnout syndrome

 Work-related stress and burnout syndrome have been subjects of research during the last decades with many proven strategies and techniques to help protect from its effects; among them, the following stand out: